 Associate Professor, Politics

-Joseph Fitsanakis, Ph.D. specializes in intelligence and national security.
+Joseph Fitsanakis, Ph.D., specializes in intelligence and national security.
 He has taught and written extensively on intelligence policy and practice, intelligence collection, information security, communications interception, cyber espionage, and transnational criminal networks.
-His writings have been translated into several languages and referenced by media outlets such as the Washington Post, BBC, ABC, NPR, Newsweek, the Diplomat, Le Monde, and Wired.
+His writings have been translated into several languages and referenced by media outlets such as the Washington Post, NPR, BBC, ABC and Newsweek.
 Before joining Coastal Carolina University, Dr. Fitsanakis built the Security and Intelligence Studies program at King University, where he also directed the King Institute for Security and Intelligence Studies.
-Since coming to Coastal in 2015, he has received the University-wide Distinguished Professor of the Year Award, the Edward College John B. Durrell Award, and the Department of Politics Professor of the Year Award (twice).
+Since coming to Coastal in 2015, he has received the University-wide Distinguished Professor of the Year Award (2018), the Edward College John B. Durrell Award (2017), and the Department of Politics Professor of the Year Award (2016, 2017).
 Dr. Fitsanakis is also deputy director of the European Intelligence Academy and senior editor at intelNews.org, an ACI-indexed scholarly blog that is cataloged through the United States Library of Congress.

 Ph.D., The University of Edinburgh

 GEC, Exeter College